 What is Ikebana?

-We welcome all experience levels to this class.
+We welcome all experience levels to this class in New York City.
 Ikebana is the Japanese art of flower arrangement, also Known KADO (the way of flowers)

 “Ikebana” is from the Japanese IKERU (“keep alive, arrange flowers, living”) and HANA (“flower”).
 Possible translations include “giving life to flowers” and “arranging flowers”.

 The Ryusei-ha School was founded in 1886 by Yoshimura Kaun and the present fourth head master is Yoshimura Kasyu (吉村 華州).